Acsigen/sysadmin-playground/Containters/LXD.md

 By default, LXC has a NAT-like networking configuration.
 You can forward a port from the host to the container using iptables or another firewall.

-The following tutorial will allow you to configure the container as you use the *bridged* configuration in VirtualBox or VMWare.
+The following tutorial will allow you to configure the container the same as the *bridged* configuration in VirtualBox or VMWare.

 ```bash
 # Duplicate the default profile